Juan Antonio Ríos: Political rise

 A member of the conservative wing of the Radical Party since his high school days, he was elected local president of the youth branch of that party and later city councillor.
 During the presidential election of 1920 he campaigned for Arturo Alessandri, being responsible for the southern part of the country.
 He was rewarded by Alessandri with the appointment of Consul-general and Chargé d'affaires to Panama.
-On October 21, 1921 he married Marta Ide, and together they had three sons: Juan, Carlos, and Fernando.
+On October 21, 1921 he married Marta Ide, and they had three sons: Juan, Carlos, and Fernando.

 Ríos returned to Chile in 1924, to run in that year's congressional elections.
 He was elected as deputy for Arauco, Lebu and Cañete, and was reelected in 1926.
 After Alessandri's return to power following the Chilean coup of 1925, he participated of the committee charged with drafting a new constitution, that led to the approval and proclamation of the 1925 Chilean Constitution.

 In the meantime, Juan Antonio Ríos had become president and one of the principal leaders of the Radical Party.
 During the administration of colonel Carlos Ibáñez del Campo he was caught between his party's opposition to the government's dictatorial administration and his personal admiration for the government's results.
 As party president, he participated of the Thermal Congress (an unelected Congress convened by President Ibañez) as a senator for Arauco, Malleco, and Cautín.
 After the fall of general Ibañez in 1931, Ríos was expelled from his party for his cooperation with the former dictatorship.